What is Spleen Qi Deficiency & How to Deal With It?

 Signs and Symptoms of Spleen Qi Deficiency

-Spleen Qi deficiency may manifest in various ways for different people, but common signs and symptoms that may occur are, but not limited to— poor appetite, bloating or abdominal distension, fatigue after eating, tiredness, mental fatigue/fogginess, pale complexion, loose stools, bowel movements with undigested food, easy to bruise.
+Spleen Qi deficiency leads to the appearance of many signs and symptoms.
+Some of the common ones include poor appetite, bloating or abdominal distension, tiredness after eating and even during the day, mental fatigue/fogginess, pale complexion, loose stools, bowel movements with undigested food, easy to bruise, and even beyond them.

 Liver Qi Stagnation